Elgin Dethatching Lawn Services

 Contact Elgin’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material in Elgin is managed through the city’s comprehensive yard waste collection program, which typically operates from April through November.
-Residents are required to separate thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
-Commercial contractors may be subject to additional fee structures and must comply with municipal guidelines.
-Yard waste is collected curbside on scheduled days, and a drop-off site is available for larger quantities, with operating hours and permit or sticker requirements for residents.
+Residents are required to separate thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers not exceeding 32 gallons.
+Commercial contractors must adhere to specific fee structures and may require permits for large-scale disposal.
+Yard waste is collected curbside on scheduled days, and a drop-off site is available for residents with valid permits or stickers, with operating hours posted seasonally.
 Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but must be free of trash and non-organic debris.
-For up-to-date collection schedules, accepted materials, and drop-off site details, contact: Elgin Department of Public Works
+For questions about collection schedules, accepted materials, or drop-off site hours, contact:

 1900 Holmes Road, Elgin, IL 60123

-Phone: (847) 931-6001
+Phone: (847) 931-6001 or 311 (within Elgin)

 Understanding Thatch Buildup in Elgin’s Heavy Clay Soils

-• Water ponding on the surface after rain
+- Water ponding after light rain

-• Thinning turf despite fertilization
+- Thinning turf despite fertilization

-• Increased disease pressure (e.g., summer patch, necrotic ring spot)
+- Increased disease pressure (e.g., summer patch, necrotic ring spot)

 Elgin Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas